-Monocentropus balfouri comes from the island of Socotra, the largest in an archipelago extending off the horn of Africa.
-Although geographically an extension of Africa, these islands are politically part of Yemen.
-M. balfouri is well known in the hobby, and is among the most commonly kept African species.
-Keeping requirements are as for African baboon tarantulas in general, with most hobbyists keeping them on the dry side with ready access to water.
+Monocentropus balfouri comes from the island of Socotra, the largest island in an archipelago extending off the horn of Africa.
+Although geographically an extension of Africa, politically these islands are part of Yemen.
+M. balfouri is among the most commonly kept African species.
+Keeping requirements are as for African baboon tarantulas in general, with most hobbyists keeping them on the dry side with access to water.

 M. balfouri is unusual in that the species can be kept peaceably in groups.
-We have found no documentation of communal living in the wild, but testimonies of scores of hobbyist leave no doubt as to peaceable groups living in captivity.
-Some sources claim specimens must be raised together from the spiderling stage in order to get along as adults, but rigorous proof is lacking and exceptions abound.
+We have not yet found documentation of communal living in the wild, but testimonies of scores of hobbyist establish peaceable group living in captivity.
+Some sources claim specimens must be raised together from the spiderling stage in order to get along as adults, but rigorous proof is lacking and exceptions exist.